 "Traffic" In this mode, the instrument generates a single traffic channel.
 A traffic channel consists of up to eight sub channels depending on the selected radio configuration.
 This mode corresponds to the standard mode of a mobile station during voice and data transmission.
 "Access" In this mode, the instrument generates an access channel (R-ACH).
 This channel is needed to set up the connection between the mobile station and the base station.
+"Enhanced Access" In this mode, the instrument generates an enhanced access channel (R-ACH) and a pilot channel (R-PICH).
+These channels are used to set up the connection between the mobile station and the BS.
+"Common Control" In this mode, the instrument generates a common control channel (R-ACH) and a pilot channel (R-PICH).

-[:SOURce<hw>]:BB:C2K:MSTation<st>:MODE on page 143
+[:SOURce<hw>]:BB:C2K:MSTation<st>:MODE on page 141